 As a result, the picture has an unsettlingly personal feel while simultaneously being sufficiently broad to convey the emotional distance between the couple’s joyful online persona and their actual, crumbling marriage.

-I’ve often wondered if the voyeuristic appeal of such horrible tragedy merits the watching of this type of story like American murder.
+I’ve often wondered if the voyeuristic appeal of such a horrible tragedy merits watching this type of story like American murder.
 Popplewell’s film, however, portrays the Watts case as more than just a criminal investigation.
-It’s a well crafted, undeniably skilled exploration of domestic abuse with themes of marriage and the trickery of social media.
+It’s a well-crafted, undeniably skilled exploration of domestic abuse with themes of marriage and the trickery of social media.

 Available on Netflix